Jalalpur Jattan: History

-When Alexander the Great defeated King Porus, he established two towns: one near the Jehlum River, and another near the Chenab River.
-The latter, present-day Jalalpur Jattan was named Shaklanagar, an amalgamation of Greek and Sanskrit words meaning "the city of beauty".
+When Alexander the Great defeated Porus, he established two towns: one near the Jhelum River, and the other near the Chenab River.
+The latter, the present-day Jalalpur Jattan, was named Shaklanagar, an amalgamation of Greek and Sanskrit words meaning "the city of beauty".
 These cities were settled by people from Alexander's multinational armies, which included a majority of Greeks.
-These Indo-Greek cities and their associated realms thrived long after Alexander's departure.
+The two cities and their associated realms thrived long after Alexander's departure.
 Later, when Jalal ud din Firuz Khalji and his forces stayed here to suppress the invasion of Mongols, he renamed the city Jalalabad after himself.
-The name was once again changed to Jalalpur Jattan by the notable Jatts of their time, said to be Zabardast Khan and Ajmer Khan.
+The name was once again changed to Jalalpur Jattan by the notable Jats of their time, said to be Zabardast Khan and Ajmer Khan.

 During the Sikh Empire, the town gained significant importance.
 There is a place in Jalalpur Jattan built by Chandragupta Maurya in 300 BC.

 Local historians believe that Chandragupta had built a fort in Salamgarh, a suburban village of Jalalpur Jattan.
 The original name of the village could not be ascertained but the fort became famous as Islamgarh Fort with the passage of time.
 The fort of Islam Garh had remained under Aurangzeb Alamgir, Ahmed Shah Abdali, and Ranjit Singh and their forces.
 The fort had been the mint of Maharaja Ranjit Singh of Lahore in 1832.
 Only some deteriorated remains of the fort exist today.

 There is also an ancient city within the territories of the city, now a town known as Kulachor.
-Excavations in the area revealed that Kula Chor was the mint of the Maurya Dynasty.
+Excavations in the area revealed that Kulachor was the mint of the Maurya Dynasty.

 In 1908, Jalalpur Jattan was made a municipality or municipal committee, the fully representative body.
 The city was granted tehsil status in November but it still in process due to lack of interest.
 2016.

+Demographics

+Population

+According to 2023 census, Jalalpur Jattan had a population of 146,743.